Integration of Sustainability Risk

-In the interim, more information on Citi’s compensation philosophy can be found at the following link:
+In the interim, find more information on Citi’s compensation philosophy.

 “CEP has in addition a robust and sound remuneration strategy in place, supported by effective employee compensation structures balancing strategic goals and behaviour.
 The CEP remuneration strategy promotes sound and effective risk management, and supports CEP’s strategy, objectives and the long term interests of the organisation.”

 “Citi’s compensation policies and practices are designed to support achievement of business strategy whilst ensuring an effective risk management framework and incentivising appropriate behaviours.”

 “The Compensation Philosophy also sets out Citi’s commitment to managing risk, and management receives clear direction from the Personnel and Compensation Committee (P&C Committee) to use discretion in awarding incentive compensation consistently with risk mitigation principles.”